FraBro1/FrameMachine-Denise-Adapter-Hardware/README.md

 # FrameMachine-Denise-Adapter(Hardware)
  Schematics and Board design (Clone) of the Adapter from "Electronic Design"

+To be useful, the socket used in the schematics need to be replaced with one having much longer turned pins.
+Atm it is an ordinary socket.

 There might still be errors;
 i will re-trace and beep every connection again to be sure.